LMCache/lmcache.github.io/_posts/2025-02-26-benchmark.md

 -  Widely thought to be TikTok/ByteDance’s internal system, **AIBrix** claims to have all the necessary features built out for production settings.
 However, this benchmark shows AIBrix is **way slower** and **less stable** than even the **naive Kubernetes** vLLM deployment!
 -  Having heard similar complaints in the community after the initial hype around AIBrix, we release a **benchmark** study today for everyone to experiment and reproduce.

 -  Now, ready for a faster and deployment-ready option?
-Check out **vLLM Production Stack** [repo](https://github.com/vllm-project/production-stack), vLLM’s official reference implementation of a cluster-scale vLLM deployment with optimization (including **LMCache** [repo](https://github.com/LMCache/LMCache))!
+Check out **vLLM Production Stack** [repo](https://github.com/vllm-project/production-stack), vLLM’s official reference implementation of an optimized cluster-scale vLLM deployment (including **LMCache** [repo](https://github.com/LMCache/LMCache)) led by research groups at UChicago and UC Berkeley!

 - We release our **benchmark** [tutorial](https://github.com/vllm-project/production-stack/blob/main/tutorials/07-benchmark-multi-round-qa-multi-gpu.md) and [script](https://github.com/vllm-project/production-stack/tree/main/benchmarks/multi-round-qa) so you could try it yourself!